-Jason is a 49 year old sous chef who has worked hard at a local 4-star restaurant for over 10 years, gradually rising through the ranks.
+Jason is a 49 year old sous chef who has worked hard at a local 4-star restaurant for over 10 years in Saskatoon, gradually rising through the ranks.
 The restaurant’s executive chef is planning to retire in the next year.
 When his boss retires, Jason has been informed that he will take his place as executive chef of the restaurant - a goal he’s worked towards his entire career.

 Disabling symptoms begin

 Jason started experiencing some pain in his joints a few years ago.
 The pain began one night several years earlier when he stayed at work late to fix the oven.
 He began to experience knee pain the next day; his feet felt like they were on fire and he began to get tired much earlier than usual.
 For a long time, painkillers and alleviating creams helped, but now, Jason’s hands and feet started to ache consistently and his wrists began to swell.

 Jason had a consultation with a specialist and was diagnosed with Rheumatoid Arthritis.
 Because it was in its early stages, his Rheumatologist advised Jason to take some time off work and undergo treatment.
 Jason planned to use his time wisely, take care of himself, and seek treatment, so that he could hopefully return to the kitchen.
 His goal was to come back to work healthy and ready to take on his promotion.

 To take the time off he needed to seek treatment and prevent joint damage, Jason applied for short term disability and started receiving benefits.
 However, as time went on, Jason was finding it hard to hold onto things.
 He had no idea how he would go back to work in his condition, let alone take on the executive chef role.

 It was then that Jason applied for long term disability benefits.
 Jason’s insurance company denied his claim because he had mentioned in the past that he planned to go back to work in the near future.